hannahilea/hannahilea.github.io/blog/botfly-test/src.md

 ## Case study: A HackerNews botfly

 The situation that prompted the creation of this test: a [HackerNews (HN)](https://news.ycombinator.com/news) user is automatically cross-posting content to HN from a smaller tech community's feed ([lobste.rs](https://lobste.rs/)).
 Within minutes of a new post being made to lobste.rs, this account reposts it to HackerNews.
-This account does interact manually in the community at well, leaving the occasional non-automated comment.[^hn] [^hn2]
+This account does interact manually in the community as well, leaving the occasional non-automated comment.[^hn] [^hn2]

 [^hn]: It doesn't succeed in cross-posting all posts; whether that is because it is only programmed to cross-post a selection of posts, or someone else (automated or not) previously posted the same link to HN, but it reposts enough (and quickly enough!) to convince me that it is highly unlikely to be fully or partially manual behavior.